ChatFAQ/ChatFAQ/doc/source/modules/widget/index.md

 `chatfaqWs`: url of the chatfaq-ws.

-`userId`: In case you want to keep track of the user's conversations, you can pass a userId to the widget.
-This id will be store as a cookie and will be sent to the backend on each request.
+`manageUserId`: In case you want to keep track of the user's conversations, you can set this parameter to true and the widget will generate a random id for you and store it as a cookie so it can be sent to the backend on each request.
 Later on the widget will be able to retrieve the conversations history of the user.

+`userId`: In case you rather use your own user id, you can set this parameter to the id you want, keep in mind that you will need to set the `manageUserId` parameter to false.

 `fsmDef`: name of the FSM definition to use.